SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 The Terminology of Loadbalancing is a bundle of different types of Loadbalancing, which is explained in the Section 2.

-From an operator perspective it is today possible to use LBaaS, the SCS Stack shipped Octavia as LBaaS. but there are some open questions.
+From an operator perspective, it is today possible to use LBaaS, the SCS Stack shipped Octavia as LBaaS.
+But there are some open questions.
 For some application use cases, audit trail or geolocating protection it is helpful to be able to get origin source ip in.